TGOlson/nba-graph/README.md

   * ~~test moving neighbors in a circle around selected node (and keeping them there... animation?)~~
   * views (roster view, teammate view, something else?)
   * try to improve sprite generation, some heads are off center?
+* small cleanups
+  * sort by last name in search bar
 * deploy
  * setup github page (TODO: where to store data?)
  * deploy assets to aws/cloudflair